udia-software/udia/README.md

 To test your phoenix app:

   * Set your mix environment variable to test `export MIX_ENV=test`
+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Run your tests with `mix test`
   * Generate a test coverage report with `mix coveralls`